teach-afp/www/input/lecture8.md

                             env2 = runEnv (st2 s)
                         in MyReaderT $ \r -> catchError (env1 r) (\_err -> env2 r) ```

-* We have not describe how to adapt the function `localScope` and we leave it as an exercise since it exhibits a similar problem as `eval (Catch e1 e2)`.
+* We have not described how to adapt the function `localScope` and we leave it as an exercise since it exhibits a similar problem as `eval (Catch e1 e2)`.

 * In [Interpreter